stackabletech/test-dev-cluster/vagrant/README.md

 ## agent VM

-* the VMs are prefix with operating system name (to support multiple OSes running in parallel) vagrant ssh k3s-debian10
+* the VMs are suffixed with operating system name (to support multiple OSes running in parallel) vagrant ssh k3s-debian10
 * you can start multiple agent VMs with different OSes but the cleanup script will only clean up the last environment that was created
 * cargo is installed under /root/.cargo and is in root's PATH